elonen/clapshot/organizer/basic_folders/README.md

-# Basic folder organizer plugin for Clapshot
+# "Basic Folders" Organizer plugin for Clapshot

-Also serves a **default/example implementation** of the Clapshot Organizer API.
+Also serves as an example implementation and a test bench for the Clapshot Organizer API.
-This is written in Python, but you can write your own Organizer in any language that supports gRPC.
+Written in Python, but Organizers can be implemented in any language that supports gRPC.

 ## License (MIT)

-Unlike the main server (which is GPLv2), this plugin is released under the **MIT license**, so you can use it as a basis for custom, proprietary extensions.
+Released under the **MIT license**, unlike the main server (which is GPLv2) so you can use this as a basis for custom, proprietary extensions.